kaiberger/kai/content/home/about.md

 # Biography

-Kai Berger is a senior researcher in visual data science.
-His research interests include visual computing and temporal and spatial data science.
+Kai Berger is a Post-Doctoral Researcher in Visual Computing for data science.
+His expertise includes human vision inspired data processing, which ranges from the capturing of spatial and temporal image data to the generation and rendering of virtual imagery.
+His research intersects the academic fields of computer vision, data aggregation and visualization, physics-based modeling and rendering, human vision-based perception, and data quality assessment.